 If so, not only is this extremely immature, but they're definitely not a real friend.
 Real friends are not ashamed of treating people with kindness, and they certainly won't be afraid to admit that they get along with you.

-3) They Speak Poorly of You When You're Not Around
+3. Fake Friends Will Speak Poorly of You When You're Not Around

+If someone is your friend, why would they spread rumors and spout B.S. about you behind your back?
+You might try to rationalize that kind of behavior by assuming your friend does that to everyone, but if they're treating everyone that way, then they must not have any real friends.
 When you genuinely care about someone, you sing their praises to others.
 You don't try to make them look bad in some misguided attempt to make yourself seem better.

 The real test of a friendship happens when you and your friend actually disagree on something.
 This is especially the case if you disagree about something that one of you passionately believes in.
 It's times like these when a person shows their true colors.

-Does you friend see you like a human being?
+Does you friend see you as a human being?
 Or do they see you through the filter of their own opinions only?
 Do they see you as unworthy or less than human if you disagree with them on X, Y, or Z topic?

 If your friend can't handle that you changed religions or political affiliations, they were never a real friend to begin with.
 They didn't like you for you; they liked you because you agreed with each other about something.

-5) They Disappear When Someone "More Interesting" Shows Up
+5. Fake Friends Disappear When Someone "More Interesting" Shows Up

-Typical behavior for a fake friend is when they frequently cancel plans at the last minute because someone they like more became available.
+Part of being in a conditional friendship is that you never know when your "friend" is going to ditch you for somebody else.
+Fake friends may frequently cancel plans with you at the last minute because someone they like more became available.
 The problem isn't that they get along with someone else better; the problem is that they have no respect for your time and don't care about disappointing you.